Review this up-to-date list of House and Senate cosponsors of the bill (PDF).

 To remain competitive, VHA needs to initiate proactively appropriate recognition of podiatric physicians similar, if not identical, to what has been established for medicine and dentistry.
 Because this pool of providers is a very small percentage of the total physician providers in VHA (less than five percent, or approximately 330 podiatrists system-wide), both the costs and the savings will have little impact on the overall budget.
 However, if VHA were to include podiatric physicians under the Physician and Dentist Pay Schedule, it would give the facility directors the flexibility to help resolve retention and recruitment obstacles.

-Recently the American Association of Orthopedic Surgeons delivered a letter in opposition to this legislation.
+The American Association of Orthopedic Surgeons delivered a letter in opposition to this legislation in the last session of Congress (2015–2016).
 Download the response letters from APMA, the American Board of Podiatric Medicine, and the Academy of Physicians in Wound Healing.

 Download this issue/policy brief: VA Recruitment & Retention Issue Brief (PDF)